sumanthapamagar/checkout-system/Readme.md

 Pricing rules are stored statically in src/data/pricatingRules.js.
 Add, edit or remove product arry to modify the pricing rules here.

 3. **Modify Sacnned Items:**
-Open index.js and modify checkout scans between line 11 and line 23
+Open the src/main.js file and modify checkout scans between line 11 and line 23

 4. **Run the app:**
     ```sh